 Soaker hoses put out double or triple the water needed and can waste water, consider using recycle timers for these as well.

-If you use above ground sprinklers, you should definitely try the ones that we use here at the Nursery.
+If you use above ground sprinklers, you should definitely try one similar to what we use here at the Nursery.
 Our gardens are watered using a brass impulse head with a 9/64 nozzle for gentle watering.
 Our sprinklers are not adjustable.
 They only go in a complete circle.
 Andre gave me the following explanation for this:

-Andre’s sprinkler goes in a full circle and has a screw-in diffuser to adjust the distance of the water throw.
+Andre’s sprinklers go in a full circle and have a screw-in diffuser to adjust the distance of the water throw.